junxit/us-congress-bills-111/metadata.md

 - 2010-05-25 — Message on Senate action sent to the House.
 - 2010-05-25 — Received in the House.
 - 2010-05-25 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-07-28 — Committee Consideration and Mark-up Session Held.
+- 2010-07-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-09-14 — Placed on the Union Calendar, Calendar No. 337.
+- 2010-09-14 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-587.
+- 2010-09-14 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-587.